Grain-Free Sweet Potato Pizza Bake

 What to expect.

-This sweet potato pizza bake is easy in the sense that it requires minimal effort and cooking skill, but the sweet potatoes do need to boil for about 20-25 minutes, and then the sweet potato mixture needs to cook for another 40 minutes.
+This sweet potato pizza bake is easy in the sense that it requires minimal effort and cooking skill, but the sweet potatoes do need to microwave the sweet potatoes, and then the sweet potato mixture needs to cook for another 30 minutes.
 So this recipe is somewhat time consuming, but the beauty of this recipe is that it is the perfect make-ahead recipe for a weeknight dinner.
+You can make the sweet potato dough base ahead of time and store in the fridge until your ready to cook.
 The sweet potato pizza bake reheats really well.
-You can cook it fully, refrigerate (covered) for a few days, and reheat (@375 F for about 20 minutes) and it tastes as good as it does when it was first made.
-It is also important to note that the consistency of this dish is more of a casserole than a pizza with crust.
+You also actually can cook it fully, refrigerate (covered) for a few days, and reheat (@400 F for about 20 minutes) and it tastes as good as it does when it was first made.
+It is important to note that this dish is more of a casserole and will be eaten with a fork not fingers.
 Although it has all the flavor of pizza, it will require a spatula to scoop and serve.

 The process is simple.

-Step 4: Add sauce and toppings and bake for another 15 minutes, then serve!
+Step 4: Add sauce and toppings and bake for another 10 minutes at 400 F or broil for 5 minutes.

 Why this recipe is healthier than traditional pizza.